cipherstash/encrypt-query-language/README.md

 }
 ```

->Note: If you execute this query directly on the database, you will not see any plaintext data but rather the `jsonb` payload with the ciphertext.
+>Note: If you execute this query directly on the PostgreSQL database, you will not see any plaintext data but rather the `jsonb` payload with the ciphertext.

 ## Configuring indexes for searching data